 Moreover, students are based in the University Science Area in Oxford City Centre, and Clinical students (Years 4-6) are based at the John Radcliffe Hospital, in Headington,

-In addition, the school was ranked the 1st in the world by the 2019 Times Higher Education rankings of Universities for Pre-Clinical, Clinical, and Health.
+In addition, the school was ranked 1st in the world by the 2019 Times Higher Education rankings of Universities for Pre-Clinical, Clinical, and Health.

 Annual- fee for full–time students (Pre-clinical)